Information Security Policy

 - All users are responsible for following these policies to contribute towards managing University information securely.

-- All users are to protect sensitive University data and information in order to prevent unauthorised disclosure.
+- All users are to assist with the protection of sensitive University data and information to prevent disclosure to unauthorised individuals.

 - All users must comply with relevant legal and regulatory requirements.

-- All users should re-use existing approved security solutions where possible, to avoid the creation of disparate controls across the University.
+- All users are to use or apply approved security solutions and services, where possible, to avoid the creation of disparate IT Security controls.